-The upper arm bracelet aka arm band aka armlet has been worn for millennia.
-These metal bicep baubles adorned the arms of the Ancient Greeks and the Vikings (among others) to denote wealth and status.
-Later armbands were usually made if cloth and were worn to signify military rank or to indicate that the wearer was in mourning.
+The upper arm bracelet has been worn for millennia.
+They adorned the arms of the ancient Greeks and the Vikings (among others) to denote wealth and status.
+Later armbands - usually made of cloth and were worn to signify military rank or to indicate that the wearer was in mourning.
 This edgy version of the ancient style dates to the 1920s and is purely an aesthetic statement.
-Fashioned in warm 9k yellow gold, the hollow bracelet features the point and feathers of an arrow.
+The hollow bracelet features the point and feathers of an arrow.
 When worn on the upper arm, the arrow appears to pierce the flesh.

 Excellent - minor scuffs and scratches commensurate with age and use

 Send us an email to request photos of this piece on a model.

 The best “costume jewelry” during the Georgian era was pinchbeck, a top-secret formula that looked — and wore — just like gold.